roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

 especially in the control flow part of the GUI.

-In the picture you can see how a middle/large GUI application can be organized and decomposed with gtkmvc.
+In the picture you can see how a middle/large GUI application can be organized and decomposed with gtkmvc3.

 .. image:: images/diagram.png
    :scale: 60